Skip to main content

 logger.error(f"Webhook processing failed: {e}")

-# Return 200 to prevent Meter from retrying
+# Return 200 to prevent retries (payload is stored for manual review)

 await save_failed_webhook(payload, str(e))